fengzhenqiong/Sky.Class.js/README.md

 console.log(new cls().a);
 ```

-When you create a sub class of a base class (only functions can be regarded as classes), and you initiated a new instance of the sub class, the framework will guarantee that all the initialize methods of parent classes will be called in such an order that the method of the most top class will be called first.<br />
+When you create a sub class of a base class, and you initiated a new instance of the sub class, the framework will guarantee that all the initialize methods of parent classes will be called in such an order that the ```initialize``` method of the most top class will be called first.<br />

-Please note that this mechanism only applies to the initialize method.<br />
+Please note that this mechanism only applies to the ```initialize``` method.<br />
 ```JavaScript
 var Animal = new Class({
   initialize: function(options){